Eurasian wren

-The Eurasian wren (Troglodytes troglodytes) or northern wren is a very small insectivorous bird and the only member of the wren family found in the Old World, specifically in Eurasia and Africa (Maghreb).
+The Eurasian wren (Troglodytes troglodytes) is a very small insectivorous bird and the only member of the wren family found in the Old World, specifically in Eurasia and Africa (Maghreb).
 In Anglophone Europe, it is commonly known simply as the wren.
 It has a very short tail which is often held erect, a short neck and a relatively long thin bill.
-It is russet brown above, paler buff-brown below and has a cream buff supercilium.
+It is russet brown above, paler buff-brown below, overall finely barred darker, and has a cream buff supercilium.
 The sexes are alike.

-The species was once lumped with Troglodytes hiemalis of eastern North America and Troglodytes pacificus of western North America as the winter wren.
-The Eurasian wren occurs in Europe and across the Palearctic – including a belt of Asia from northern Iran and Afghanistan across to Japan.
-It is migratory in only the northern parts of its range.
+The Eurasian wren occurs in Europe and across the Palearctic, including a belt of Asia from northern Iran and Afghanistan across to Japan.
+It is migratory in the northern (particularly northeastern), parts of its range, and sedentary in the west and south of its range.
 It is also highly polygynous, an unusual mating system for passerines.
+The species was formerly lumped together with winter wren (Troglodytes hiemalis) of eastern North America and Pacific wren (Troglodytes pacificus) of western North America under the merged name of northern wren.